GovTech Lab Lithuania

 -Human and financial resources: human resources were a big catalyst for the success of the initiative.
 The Lab was started by a team of people whose sole purpose was ensuring the successful initiation of the project over a period of six months.
 This endeavor is not something that would have been possible with only a part-time time investment.

-The inherent nature of the GovTech Lab Challenge Series ensures that innovation can and will be replicated in the future.
-The current series with four public sector institutions is a pilot run, meant to test the bandwidth of the public sectors ability to implement technology innovations from private sector companies.
-The pilot run will present the team with areas of improvement, as well as provide insight into the processes that enable effective cooperation between the private and public sectors.
-This knowledge and best practices will then be transferred into subsequent challenge series’, which will undoubtedly bring in new public sector institutions as participants.
+The inherent nature of the GovTech Challenge Series ensures that innovation can and will be replicated in the future.
+The current series is a pilot run, meant to test the bandwidth of the public sectors ability to implement technology innovations from private sector companies.
+The pilot run presented the team with areas of improvement, as well as provided insight into the processes that enable effective cooperation between the private and public sectors.
+This knowledge and best practices is transferred into subsequent challenge series.
 Subsequently, any institution itself will be able to replicate the Challenge Series, without the help of the GovTech lab team.
 The initiation of GovTech events like the Digital Lithuania Meetup and GovTech Forum is also something that is inherently replicable.

 One of the biggest challenges when creating innovation in the public sector is the creation of a culture surrounding your idea.
 Many times public sector institutions are slow to change and some public sector servants may feel unmotivated to pursue innovation, as they see barriers to in in the system.
 It is crucial to work towards changing this mindset.
 This can be done by cultivating a culture of innovation within the public sector.
 The GovTech Lab team was able to do this by orchestrating events that communicated out the benefits of tech in the public sector, and over time this resulted in a growing community of like-minded individuals.
 Through this community, GovTech has been able to grow in Lithuania, with active engagement from start-ups, big IT companies, NGOs, citizens, public servants, and other interested parties.
 The community engages in discussion with the GovTech Lab team and provides feedback that helps improve internal processes.
 Without this community, the GovTech Lab and similar innovations would have a difficult time providing relevant services to citizens.